ggeorgovassilis/fauxjsp/README.md

 ## Change log

 0.0.5-SNAPSHOT
+- implemented <%@page %> directive for content type and character encoding
 - ability to handle tagfiles and JSPs in classpath locations
 - updated dependencies servlet-api 4.0.1, tomcat 9.0.8
 - handling Unicode in response